ivanp81/microservices/README.md

 # Domain
 The following is the simple domain problem that the service try to solve:

 - A user can manage advertises.
-He can list, save, update, delete it.
+He can list, save, update, delete it
-- He can perform a full-text search inside the advertises's title and content.
+- A user can perform a full-text search inside the advertises's title and content
-- Every word researched must be present in the advertise.
+- Every word researched must be present in the advertise
-- The search index is automatically synchronized every time that an event (save\update, delete) occurs on an advertise.
+- The search index is automatically synchronized every time that an event (save\update, delete) occurs on an advertise

 # Features
 #### Frontend